Mordhau-Community/Unofficial-Mordhau-Documentations/docs/en/contributing/index.md

-# How to contributing in Mordhau documentations!
+# Contributing in Mordhau documentations!

 Go to the [**Mordhau Documentation Repository**](https://github.com/Mordhau-Community/Unofficial-Mordhau-Documentations).
 This repository uses **VitePress** to create clear and easy-to-read documentation for the game **Mordhau**.